On December 28, 2020, the New York Senate Special Session was held to consider the COVID-19 Emergency Eviction and Foreclosure Prevention Act.

 Eligible households may receive up to 12 months of assistance, plus an additional 3 months if the grantee determines the extra months are needed to ensure housing stability and grantee funds are available.

 The payment of existing housing-related arrears that could result in the eviction of an eligible household is prioritized.
 Assistance must be provided to reduce an eligible household’s rental arrears before the household may receive assistance for future rent payments.

 Once a household’s rental arrears are reduced, grantees may only commit to providing future assistance for up to three months at a time.
 Households may reapply for additional assistance at the end of the three-month period if needed and the overall time limit for assistance is not exceeded.

 An application for rental assistance may be submitted by either an eligible household or by a landlord on behalf of that eligible household.

 Interested in learning more?
-Reach out the Law Offices of Lawrence Andelsman, P.C., a New York based Law Firm representing Private Lenders, Developers and Investors nationwide.
+Reach out to the Law Offices of Lawrence Andelsman, P.C., a New York-based Law Firm representing Private Lenders, Developers, and Investors nationwide.